 It’s known that there is a connection between thyroid hormone and insulin levels, such that a disorder of thyroid hormone may increase your risk of developing insulin resistance.

 This connection is one of the reasons (but not the only) that patients with thyroid disease suffer from weight gain and weight loss resistance.

 But this connection is more concerning than just its effects on fat tissue.

 High insulin levels not only cause you to gain weight but are also associated with an increased risk of Alzheimer’s and other neurological problems.
 In fact, the link is so strong that Alzheimer’s has been coined type 3 diabetes (6) in some studies.

-When insulin levels are high your body a special hormone called hormone-sensitive lipase is turned off (7).
+When insulin levels are high your body has a special hormone called hormone-sensitive lipase is turned off (7).
 This hormone is the main way your body breaks down fat.

 Insulin results in impaired cognitive function because it may “starve” your brain for energy by reducing the amount of glucose that is transported into your brain tissue.